 After his arrest, many of the disciples went into hiding.
 Jesus was taken to the high priest and interrogated.
 He was hit and spat upon for not responding.
 Meanwhile, Peter had followed Jesus to the high priests' court.
 As he hid in the shadows, three house servants asked if he was one of Jesus' disciples and each time he denied it.
 After each denial, a rooster crowed.
 Then Jesus was led out of the house and looked directly at Peter.
 Peter remembered how Jesus had told him he would deny him and he wept bitterly.
 Judas, who was watching from a distance, became distraught by his betrayal of Jesus and attempted to return the 30 pieces of silver.
 The priests told him his guilt was his own.
 He threw the coins into the temple and later hanged himself.

 The next day, Jesus was taken to the high court where he was mocked, beaten and condemned for claiming to be the Son of God.
 He was brought before Pontius Pilate, the Roman governor of Judea.
-The priests accused Jesus of claiming to be the King of the Jews and asked that he be condemned to death.
+The priests accused Jesus of claiming to be the king of the Jews and asked that he be condemned to death.

 At first Pilate tried to pass Jesus off to King Herod, but he was brought back, and Pilate told the Jewish priests he could find no fault with Jesus.
 The priests reminded him that anyone who claimed to be a king speaks against Caesar.
 Pilate publicly washed his hands of responsibility, yet ordered the crucifixion in response to the demands of the crowd.
 The Roman soldiers whipped and beat Jesus, placed a crown of thorns on his head and then led him off to Mount Calvary.

 Jesus was crucified with two thieves, one at his left and the other at his right.
-Above his head was the charge against him, “King of the Jews.”
+Above his head was the charge against him, "King of the Jews."
 At his feet were his mother, Mary, and Mary Magdalene.
-The Gospels describe various events that occurred during the last three hours of his life, including the taunting by the soldiers and the crowd, Jesus’ agony and outbursts, and his final words.
-While he was on the cross, the sky darkened, and immediately upon his death an earthquake erupted, tearing the temple’s curtain from top to bottom.
+The Gospels describe various events that occurred during the last three hours of his life, including the taunting by the soldiers and the crowd, Jesus's agony and outbursts, and his final words.
+While Jesus was on the cross, the sky darkened, and immediately upon his death, an earthquake erupted, tearing the temple's curtain from top to bottom.
 A soldier confirmed his death by sticking a spear into his side, which produced only water.
 He was taken down from the cross and buried in a nearby tomb.